 New York City is one such city where construction is a round the clock, 24/7 business.
 A booming city that never sleeps, it is known throughout the world for it’s impressive skyline, its sky high towers and architecture that is both breath taking and innovative.

-But did you know that according to the annual report from the Bureau of Labour Statistics released in January 2019, the construction industry continues to rank top as New York’s deadliest industry to work for?
+But did you know that according to the annual report from the Bureau of Labor Statistics released in January 2019, the construction industry continues to rank top as New York’s deadliest industry to work for?
 In fact statistics show 2018 saw an increase in construction related accidents and fatalities in New York City with Manhattan (no surprises there) leading with the highest number of accidents, injuries and deaths in just the last few months alone.
 We always think of police officers and firefighters putting their lives on the line everyday, in some ways construction workers do the same.
 Anything can go wrong at any minute on a construction site and lives can be lost.

 - Exposure to harmful and hazardous products;